Vandraren

 "Vandraren" (The Wanderer) is a song with music composed by Mats Wester and lyrics written by Py Bäckman.
-The song was recorded by Nordman as the opening track of their self-titled debut studio album Nordman.
+The song was recorded by Swedish duo Nordman as the opening track of their self-titled debut studio album, Nordman (1994).
 Becoming a major hit in Sweden, it was given the Rockbjörnen award in the "Swedish song of the year 1994" category.

 The single peaked at number seven on the Swedish singles chart.
 Also charting at Svensktoppen, it stayed for 18 weeks on the chart between 16 July-12 November 1994, peaking at number 3.